rik-org/rik/docs/rep/controller/README.md

           "port": 443,
           "targetPort": 443,
           "protocol": "TCP",
+          "type": "clusterIP/nodePort/loadBalancer"
         }
       }
     ]
   }
 }
 ```

 Payload for deployments will be quite the same with a replicas number and deployment strategy.
+Deployment can be set to "none" or "once" (TBD) to be equivalent to a K8S replicaset.

+In comparison with K8S we bypass replicaset and services by using directly attributes in deployments and pods as we think it's more user friendly.

+We will add other kind as well as authentication/authorization later.
-others endpoints TBD later
+Others endpoints TBD later

 ## Internal API (with scheduler)